wso2/docs-mi/en/docs/install-and-setup/setup/deployment/deploying-micro-integrator-with-helm.md

 To deploy the Micro Integrator with an integration (e.g., the HelloDocker sample), follow the instructions below.
 This section assumes you have already built a custom Docker image containing your integration, as outlined in the [HelloDocker sample guide]({{base_path}}/learn/samples/docker-sample/) and the [guide for generating Docker images]({{base_path}}/develop/generate-docker-image/).

-### Step 1 - Build and Push Your Custom Docker Image
+### Step 1 - Build and push your custom Docker image

 1. Build the Docker image containing your integration (e.g., HelloDocker) as per the [HelloDocker sample guide]({{base_path}}/learn/samples/docker-sample/).